-Exbury azaleas are unique in 2 ways: they are deciduous, meaning they lose their foliage every winter, and they are available in more that just pastel shades.
+Exbury azaleas are unique in 2 ways: They are deciduous, meaning they lose their foliage every winter.
+And they are also available in more than just pastel shades.
 Think red, orange, and gold!

 Deciduous azaleas aren’t new.
 But, despite the first crosses made back in 1957, they still haven’t become big players on the plant market in St. Louis.

-Electric Lights™ Red is a true garden performer whose flower buds are hardy to -30°.
-Its upright form only reaches 4-5 ft. tall and 3-4 ft. wide so it’s perfect for the back of a perennial or landscape border.
+Electric Lights™ Red is a genuine garden performer whose flower buds are hardy to -30°.
+The upright form only reaches 4-5 ft. tall and 3-4 ft. wide, so it’s perfect for the back of a perennial or landscape border.

-The fire engine red flowers will have your neighbors thinking you’ve figured out how to grow tropical plants in a not-so-tropical locale.
-Obviously you’re some super garden guru!
+The fire engine red flowers will have your neighbors thinking you’ve figured out how to grow tropical plants in our not-so-tropical locale.
+Obviously, you’re some super garden guru!

 Oso Easy Hot Paprika® Rose